Parent communication – It’s important to explain to parents the WHY behind what you’re doing in your therapy sessions!

 Parent communication is vital to building rapport and trust.
 Not only will parents and caregivers have a better understanding and be more confident in what you are doing.
 But they will be more likely to practice these skills at home if they understand why we are doing what we are doing in therapy.

 This seems like such a simple concept that is common sense, but it seems many therapists don’t communicate with parents and caregivers.
-And I understand entirely that communication with guardians can be quite varied (and possibly tricky) based upon the setting you work.
+And I understand entirely that communication with guardians can be quite varied (and possibly tricky) based upon the setting you work in.
 The type and level of communication will look different based upon this.

 Some things I’ve learned over time about parent communication: